Guide to Knowledge Management Best Practices, Tools, and Features

 Make knowledge base information gathering a KPI for front-line and IT team members

-One of the responsibilities of a knowledge base manager should be to collect information from the relevant front-line team members.
+One of the responsibilities of a knowledge base manager should be to collect useful and valuable information from the relevant front-line team members.
 This way, knowledge base articles can be updated with information that relates to new customer service queries that are coming in.

 -